Skip to main content

 THEATRE PERFORMANCE 12: DIRECTING & SCRIPT WRITING (MDRDS12)

-Prerequisite: ACTING 11 or Teacher Permission
+Requisite skills are learned in: ACTING 11 or Teacher Permission

 Admission to the course is based on the approval of the instructor.
 A student learns to read and analyze scripts with the intention of production.
 The student will be led through the process of directing including topics such as: play selection, conflicts within the play, research, imagery, text analysis, auditions, blocking, objectives, actor-focusing techniques, etc. It is an excellent course in which to learn responsibility, leadership and cooperative skills.
 Assignments and activities will include reading scripts, writing scripts for various media, script analysis, directing scenes and working with peers to enhance their performances.